 STDs or sexually transmitted diseases are transmitted from one person to another through sex.
-STDs such as Chlamydia, Genital Warts and Gonorrhea can cause low sperm production as well as scarring in male reproductive ducts.
-Therefore, whenever you are having an intercourse with a female partner, always make sure to use birth control protection to avoid STDs and hence infertility.
+STDs such as Chlamydia, Genital Warts, and Gonorrhea can cause low sperm production as well as scarring in male reproductive ducts.
+Therefore, whenever you are having intercourse with a female partner, always make sure to use birth control protection to avoid STDs and hence infertility.
+(10)

 2. Don’t take Drugs without Doctor’s Prescription

-Certain drugs such as supplemental testosterone, Marijuana, Narcotics, Recreational drugs, chemotherapy medications and other illicit drugs can lead to fertility problems in men.
+Certain drugs such as supplemental testosterone, Marijuana, Narcotics, Recreational drugs, chemotherapy medications, and other illicit drugs can lead to fertility problems in men.
 The consumption of these drugs might change the hormonal levels in men affecting sperm movement and hence leading to infertility.
-These drugs might also cause testicles to shrink and produce less sperms.
-In some of the cases, body might show adverse effects after stopping the consumption of drugs.
+These drugs might also cause testicles to shrink and produce fewer sperms.
+In some of the cases, the body might show adverse effects after stopping the consumption of drugs.

-If you want to prevent yourself from infertility, then never take any drugs without doctor’s prescription.
+If you want to prevent yourself from infertility, then never take any drugs without a doctor’s prescription.

 3. Keep your Balls Cool